Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Light curve analysis}

 We extracted the source's 0.1--500\,GeV light curve by setting 180-day a time bin and performing the maximum likelihood analysis to each set of the time-bin data.
 In the extraction, only the normalization parameters of the sources within 5\arcdeg\ from NGC~1068 were set free and the other parameters were fixed at the best-fit values obtained from the above maximum likelihood analysis.
-The extracted light curve is shown in the top panels of Figure~\ref{fig:lc}.
+The extracted light curve, for which a systematic uncertainty of 2\% (see, e.g., \citealt{aje+20}) was added, is shown in the top panels of Figure~\ref{fig:lc}.
 The light curve shows possible variations, but when we used the variability index TS$_{var}$ \citep{nol+12} to evaluate, no significant variations were found as TS$_{var}\simeq 37.5$, lower than the threshold value 49.6 (at a 99\% confidence level, for 29 degrees of freedom).

-Given the spectrum of the source and our suspicion about the spectral flatness above 2\,GeV, we also extracted a 2--500 GeV light curve (bottom panels of Figure~\ref{fig:lc}) with the same setup as the above.
+Given the spectrum of the source and our suspicion about the spectral flatness above 2\,GeV, we also extracted a 2--500 GeV light curve (bottom panels of Figure~\ref{fig:lc}) with the same setup as the above and the same systematic uncertainty added.
 In this high energy range, there are two data points (especially the corresponding TS ones), at the beginning $\sim$MJD~54770 and the middle $\sim$MJD~57650, possibly indicating two flaring events.
 However by calculating TS$_{var}$, we noted that the light curve did not show significant variations, as TS$_{var}\simeq 29.5$.

 In any case, we refined the time periods of the two possible events by obtaining a smooth light curve, for which a time bin of 180\,day but with a moving step of 30\,day was used.
-The obtained smooth light curve and TS curve are shown in Figure \ref{fig:slc}.
+The obtained smooth light curve (with a 2\% systematic uncertainty added) and TS curve are shown in Figure \ref{fig:slc}.
 The two time bins with the highest TS values were thus found to be MJD~54712.7--54892.7 and MJD~57502.7--57682.7.
 We defined the first and second time bins as P$_1$ and P$_2$, respectively, and the rest of the time periods as the `quiescent' P$_q$.